 Annuities are insurance policies designed and sold by life insurance companies.
-These policies often have special exemptions from creditors.
+Annuities are typically characterized by providing ongoing payments to an annuitant, often as a measure against outliving other retirement income.
+Like life insurance policies, annuities come with an initial "free look" period for consumers to fully examine the policy.
+These types of policies normally have special exemptions from creditors.
 Often, these exemptions contain limitations and only protect a portion of your annuity benefits.
-However, in California, the exemption is unusually strong.
-Make sure you understand how California treats annuity contracts in regards to judgments.

 The purpose of exempting your annuity from creditors is to provide you with money that you can live on during your retirement so that you don't become a burden of the State of California.
 If a creditor is able to take all of your annuity policy assets, you may have to apply for additional welfare and social programs.
 This increases the cost to the state and, ultimately, to taxpayers.